xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 - **[Xie]**
-  The study not only can be applied to the development on formal language, but also has a much broader philosophy view.
+  The study not only can be applied to the development on formal language, but also has a much broader philosophical view.

 - **[Xie]**
   The study and development of the author's theory